Important photometric quantities and units

 What does a luxmeter measure?

-A luxmeter measures the illuminance (lux).
+A luxmeter is a light inensity meter and measures the illuminance (lux).
 The value indicates how bright it is at the measuring point.
 The luxmeter consists of a photo sensor and a display.
 The photo sensor usually consists of photo diodes that detect the light.
 The measured lux value then appears on the display.

 Exemplary lux values